$59,706 from profits from fiscal year 2018

 Power of Love provides food, medicines, and health services to 450 HIV+ children in Lusaka, Zambia.
 Their model of care is a unique, community-based approach developed to provide comprehensive care for HIV+ infants and children.
 The program was created in partnership with MIT's D-Lab, the Harvard School of Public Health, and the Waitt Family Foundation to bring for-profit best-practices and cost-management into a resource stressed environment.
 It is unique because it puts the onus of care back into the home.
 Services for both children and their families include health checkups, psycho-social counseling, education, and training in HIV prevention.

-- Provide food, medicines, and health services to 450 HIV+ children.
+- Health services, food, and medicines for 450 HIV+ children.

-- Provide training in HIV care to 50 additional families.
+- Training in HIV care and prevention for families.

 - Health improvements measured by an increase in weight and higher CD4 counts.

 - Increase in community knowledge of better hygiene practices.

 A World Centric partner since 2014.

 POL funds and runs projects in Zambia and India targeted toward helping women and children infected/affected with HIV/AIDS.
 Their vision is a world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.